mathsaey/skitter/README.md

 # Getting started

-To get started with Skitter, you can build a release from the source, build a docker image or pull an image from dockerhub.

-## Building the release

 To build Skitter, you need to have a recent version of [elixir](https://elixir-lang.org/).
 Currently, Skitter requires elixir version 1.11 or above.